wilson-labs/cola/README.md

 %timeit cola.linalg.inverse(Qs)@v
 ```

-3. **Jax and Pytorch** You can freely use jax or pytorch with Cola:
+3. **JAX and PyTorch** You can freely use JAX or PyTorch with CoLA:
 ```python
 import torch